PX4/PX4-Devguide/en/setup/dev_env_windows_cygwin.md

 ![jMAVSimOnWindows](../../assets/simulation/jmavsim_windows_cygwin.PNG)

-Continue form here with [the more detailed instructions on how to build PX4](../setup/building_px4.md).
+Continue at this stage with [the detailed instructions on how to build PX4](../setup/building_px4.md).

 ### Windows & Git Special Cases